-Each goal has a number of key objectives.
+Each goal has a number of key objectives for the next three years.
 Objectives are the activities that we will need to work on together to progress towards realising the 2030 goals.
-They are made up of objectives for all Hackney stakeholders, as well as some specific Hackney Council objectives.
+They are made up of objectives for all Hackney stakeholders, as well as some specific Hackney Council objectives where it would have the lead responsibility.
 Together, it is intended that the themes, goals and objectives provide a framework that shapes future action planning and decision making for all Hackney stakeholders.

-Council Three Year Implementation Plan
+Council Implementation Plan

-Alongside this plan is a draft Hackney Council Three Year Implementation Plan, which provides a detailed set of proposed actions for the Council to undertake over the next three years that contribute to delivering the goals and objectives, considering where the Council has direct control and most influence to maintain momentum with its own climate response.
-The relationship between the two is shown in Figure 1 below.
+Alongside this plan is a Hackney Council Implementation Plan.
+This provides a detailed set of proposed actions for the Council to undertake over the next three years that contribute to delivering the goals and objectives, considering where the Council has direct control and most influence to maintain momentum with its own climate response.
+The Implementation Plan, whilst for an initial 3-year period, will be updated every year, extending to 2030.